hozan23/vms/README.md

 ## Prerequisites

-Ensure you have the following dependencies installed:
+Ensure you have the following commands installed:

 - `qemu-img`
 - `qemu-system-x86_64`